Last reviewed 14 September 2020

 An application cannot be made for these loans if a loan is already being made under the Coronavirus Business Interruption Loan Scheme.
 But, where a loan of up to £50,000 has been provided under that scheme it can be transferred to this new Bounce Back Loan Scheme if this is arranged before 4 November 2020.

 The Government has determined that the interest rate to be charged on bounce back loans is to be set at 2.5%.

 Applications for the scheme and more information can be found on the British Business Bank website.

-The government is to introduce changes to the insolvency laws.
-This is to allow businesses that are suffering a cash flow crisis and become technically insolvent to continue trading.
+The government introduced changes to the insolvency laws.
+This allows businesses that are suffering a cash flow crisis and become technically insolvent to continue trading.
 Usually, where a business continues trading when insolvent (wrongful trading) the directors incur a personal liability for any debts accrued in the period of wrongful trading.
-The threat of personal liability is to be removed retrospectively, on a temporary basis, with effect from 1 March.
+The threat of personal liability is removed retrospectively, on a temporary basis, with effect from 1 March.
 The objective is to allow businesses extra time to overcome the crisis.
-This will be a difficult measure to implement and the draft legislation has not yet been seen.
 Advice should be sought if the business does trade when insolvent as the government will still require directors to fulfil their other fiscal obligations.

 Support package for innovative firms

 Two funds have been announced to provide support to innovative businesses.
 There is a £500 million investment fund for high-growth businesses and a £750 million fund for SMEs focusing on research and development.